Ideal for Winter Season

 Snorkelling and diving are popular for visitors to Cooper Island as there are protected reefs below the water’s surface.
 Cistern Point is a great place to dive as you can see many varieties of fish, many of which may be youngsters.
 Keep your eyes peeled on small nooks and crannies to see some small critters.

 One more dive site to visit before the day is through is over at the nearby Salt Island.
 If you’ve never experienced a wreck dive you are in for a treat.
 The Wreck Of The Rhone is a dive site which continually attracts divers visiting the Virgin Islands.
-Sunk in 1867, the RMS Rhone was a Royal Mail vessel from the UK which met it’s fate during a hurricane.
-Sadly 123 people lost their lives from the incident but the wreckage keeps their memory alive.
-An interesting fact about the wreckage of the Rhone is that it was infact hit twice by the hurricane.
-The first time it was trapped by the anchor, which was cut free, and then again not 250 yards away from where it would have been safe.
+Sunk in 1867, the RMS Rhone was a Royal Mail vessel from the UK which met its fate during a hurricane, and has provided a home to all manner of beautiful and intriguing marine fauna ever since.

 - Day 4 - 5